-Aboriginal and Torres Strait Islander people and people from the LGBTIQA+ communities are at higher risk of suicide and self-harm.
+Aboriginal and Torres Strait Islander people in South Australia are dying by suicide almost twice that of non-Aboriginal people.
+LGBTIQA+ communities have a higher rate of suicide related behaviours than their peers.
 Please see the Priority Populations section below for further information and data relating to suicide and self-harm for these populations.